-Cannabis businesses operate under an unfair tax system that creates significant complexity and and heavy burden.
-The best way to beat regulators at their own game is to proactively plan for tax compliance and make the most of the limited deductions and tax-saving opportunities available to you.
+Cannabis businesses operate under an unfair tax system that creates significant complexity and a heavy burden.
+Therefore, the best way to beat regulators at their own game is to proactively plan for tax compliance and make the most of the limited deductions and tax-saving opportunities available to you.
 Below are a handful of money-saving year end tax planning ideas that can help boost your cannabis business’s financial performance.

 Review Year-to-Date Net Profits